prav10194/Salesforce-basics/LWC/README.md

 </template>
 ```

-<b>Getters: </b>The above example for data binding doesn't support any operations on the template (for e.g. multiplying, modifying the string).
-In this case we can create a getter function that will return the value after modifications.
+<b>Getters: </b>The above example for data binding doesn't support any operations on the template (e.g. multiplying, or modifying the string).
+In this case, we can create a getter function that will return the value after modifications.

 ```javascript
 get updateName(){